evolutionaryscale/esm/README.md

 EvolutionaryScale is a public benefit company.
 Our mission is to develop artificial intelligence to understand biology for the benefit of human health and society, through partnership with the scientific community, and open, safe, and responsible research.
 Inspired by the history of our field as well as [new principles and recommendations](https://responsiblebiodesign.ai/), we have created a Responsible Development Framework to guide our work towards our mission with transparency and clarity.

-The core tenants of our framework are
+The core tenets of our framework are

 - We will communicate the benefits and risks of our research
 - We will proactively and rigorously evaluate the risk of our models before public deployment